Mental health inequality: Disparities in accessing and quality of mental health care

-The LGBTQ population, while still open to the same disparities as racial minority groups, is often confronted with the problem of being denied mental health treatment because of the gender they identify as or their sexual orientation.
-In a study conducted by The National Center for Transgender Equality and the National Gay and Lesbian Task Force, 19% of the LGBTQ sample reported being denied the healthcare they needed.
+The LGBTQ+ population, while still open to the same disparities as racial minority groups, is often confronted with the problem of being denied mental health treatment because of the gender they identify as or their sexual orientation.
+In a study conducted by The National Center for Transgender Equality and the National Gay and Lesbian Task Force, 19% of the LGBTQ+ sample reported being denied the healthcare they needed.
 In addition, 28% of the sample reported being harassed or even physically assaulted during the health visit.
-While denial of treatment and harassment during treatment are large causes of the disparities among mental health care quality, the lack of knowledge is also of concern among the LGBTQ population.
-As it is such a newly developing field of study, there is very little knowledge or research conducted that relate specifically to LGBTQ health and healthcare.
-Because of this, about 50% of the LGBTQ population report having to teach aspects of their health and treatment to the health care providers.
+While denial of treatment and harassment during treatment are large causes of the disparities among mental health care quality, the lack of knowledge is also of concern among the LGBTQ+ population.
+As it is such a newly developing field of study, there is very little knowledge or research conducted that relate specifically to LGBTQ+ health and healthcare.
+In 2012, about 50% of transgender people surveyed reported having to teach aspects of their health and treatment to the health care providers.

 Socioeconomic status disparities

 Lack of socioeconomic resources can lead to development of traumatic experiences that precipitate into mental health disorders.
 For example, not having employment or having limited access to resources can influence the course of developing some of the most common mental health disorders, such as depression, anxiety, bipolar disorder, and psychological stress.
 Living with a mental health disorder can also contribute to disparities in receiving mental health care.
 Living with a mental health disorder could affect an individual's economic status, which can additionally lead into their mental health quality as well as life expectancy.

+When looking at socioeconomic statuses, it is important to look into the discrepancies that homeless individuals face pertaining to mental health.
+Most, if not all, homeless individuals live in poverty, which as stated before, causes them to have less access to proper mental healthcare or health insurance.
+At least one-third of homeless individuals report one or more psychiatric illness, which is mostly due to the abuse of drugs or alcohol.
+Furthermore, the stress from previous mental health problems and economic instability, tend to become worse once an individual becomes homeless.
+This results in other mental health problems arising such as schizophrenia, suicidal ideation, paranoia, and psychosis.
+Due to homeless individuals not having any economic independence, they tend to lack adequate care from mental health specialists and this causes them to be put in unsafe conditions or situations.

 Another socioeconomic factor that can lead to barriers and inequalities in accessing mental health care services include financial restraints.
 There has been a rise in cost for uninsured individuals in accessing mental health care services compared to individuals who have private or public insurance.